top of page

 Start easy and get comfortable with your adventures.
 When we first started navigating new trails, I would pull up All Trails and see that the treks were incomplete.
 And that’s because most of the trails in All Trails are user-generated.
 Someone has gone online, created a map, and published it for Public Viewing.

-Take for example a few weeks back, our crew was looking for low-traffic hiking trails near the Elizabeth Furnace area in Virginia.
-If you’ve ever been to Elizabeth Furnance, you know that the hiking trailheads on Route 678 have parking lots on the side of the road bursting with cars.
+Take for example, our crew was looking for low-traffic hiking trails near the Elizabeth Furnace area in Virginia.
+If you’ve ever been to Elizabeth Furnace, you know that the hiking trailheads on Route 678 have parking lots on the side of the road bursting with cars.
 But drive up the road a few miles and pop onto a dirt road and you can traverse to the backside of the mountain to a significantly less populated area with the same trail system.

 What If I’m a Little More Adventurous with Finding Hiking Trails?

-Use that finger to scroll around GAIA GPS / OnX Hunt to find those transparent layers without All Trails or other apps.
+Use that finger to scroll around ALL TRAILS.
 In the Virginia area, there are a significant number of available parks and government land areas to explore.
 Whether it’s a wastewater treatment plant near your house or a national park hour away, scroll in and scroll out, swipe, slide, tap, and go wild.
 This is where my wife thinks I nerd out on my quest for the perfect trail.
 But let’s be honest, all trails are perfect, as long as you’re outside.

 BaseMap